-If your water heater receives standard maintenance, you can expect it to operate around 10 years, depending on how many people live in the home.
-Once your water heater hits 10 years, it’s probably time to seriously consider replacement, especially before a leak causes any damage.
+If your water heater receives standard maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
+When your water heater reaches 10 years, it’s probably time to seriously consider replacement, especially before a leak causes any damage.

 If the water from your water heater (hot side pipes) is flowing out rusty, it could be a signal that your water heater is rusting on the inside.
-This could result in a leak, not to mention contaminated water.
-Contact an expert plumber to have them check if your water heater system is getting ready to breakdown.
+This could result in a leak, not to mention impure water.
+Call an expert plumber to have them see if your water heater system is getting ready to breakdown.

-Booming or thumping sounds coming from your water heater can be a sign that sediment has built up on the foundation of the tank.
-This means your water heater will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the excess time spent heating your water could result in more damage on your tank, possibly generating cracks or leaks.
+Booming or banging sounds coming from your water heater can be an indicator that deposit has built up on the foundation of the tank.
+This means your equipment will be less efficient and will require more gas or electricity to heat your water, creating higher water heating bills.
+It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.

-If you notice water around your water heater tank, you may have a leak.
-Call an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.
+If you see water around your water heater tank, you might have a leak.
+Contact an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.